 History of the Fund

 Ed Webb was the first president of the association that is now Catholic Alumni Clubs International.
 In his will, Ed bequeathed money to a CACI Scholarship Fund.
 Ed's will was opened in 2005.
 The following year, at the 2006 National Convention, the CACI Board of Directors established the Edward T. Webb Memorial Fund.
 CACers attending the Convention donated the first contributions into the Fund.
 Shortly thereafter, the Fund received a distribution from Ed's estate.
+Since 2007, the Fund has been annually assisting many students through scholarship awards to a number of educational institutions.

 How is the Fund governed?